 How can you know if you have osteoporosis -- before your bones break?
-There are several ways to measure bone density.
-Learn about these osteoporosis tests.
+There are several ways to measure bone health.
+Learn about these osteoporosis tests

-The most common osteoporosis test is dual X-ray absorptiometry -- also called DXA or DEXA.
-It measures people’s spine, hip, or total body bone density to help gauge fracture risk.
-Read more.
+One of the most common osteoporosis tests is dual X-ray absorptiometry -- also called DXA or DEXA.
+It measures people’s spine, hip, or total-body bone density to help gauge their risk of fractures.

-Bone density normally drops with age.
 When should you get a bone density test?
-Read guidelines from the National Osteoporosis Foundation.
+Read guidelines from the U.S. Preventive Services Task Force.

 Bone densitometry is a test like an X-ray that quickly and accurately measures the density of bone.